Jython1415/Worlds-Code/README.md

 # Worlds-Code
 	For managing our code for worlds bot

+	See claw control for a outine for how to write the different tasks

 	Abbreviations:
 		I tend to shorten mogo lift to just mogo so hopefully that doesn't confuse you MoE = margin of error